 When an instance of Linux on IBM Z boots, it senses and analyzes all available I/O devices.
-You can use the cio_ignore kernel parameter (see "cio_ignore - List devices to be ignored" on page 758) to specify devices that are to be ignored.
+You can use the cio_ignore kernel parameter (see "cio_ignore - List devices to be ignored" on page 794) to specify devices that are to be ignored.
 This exclusion list can cover all possible devices, even devices that do not actually exist.

 The cio_ignore command manages this exclusion list on a running Linux instance.
 You can change the exclusion list and display it in different formats.
+Changes made with the cio_ignore command do not persist across reboots.